Psychedelic/cap-motoko-library/examples/README.md

 ...

-let token_contract_id = "rdmx6-jaaaa-aaaaa-aaadq-cai";
+let token_contract_id = "<Application Token Contract ID>";
 ```

-Of course, do NOT include the angle brackets and notice that the `...` is just to say that there are other lines of code inbetween, so feel free to ignore!
+💡 Of course, do NOT include the angle brackets and notice that the `...` is just to say that there are other lines of code inbetween, so feel free to ignore!

 Now, we need to push our example source code to Cap!
-For that we have a `handshake` process that does it for us: creates a new canister, updates the controllers, etc.
+For that we have a `handshake` process that does it for us:
+- creates a new canister
+- updates the controllers

 For our example, we're going to use the [DFX CLI]() to call a method in our example application actor, called `init`